carini599/dog_breed_classifier/README.md

     * keras
     * numpy

-To run the Jupyter Notebook dog_app.ipynb, you need to add the following folders and their content from the Udacity workspace since their content is too large to upload them to GitHub.
+To run the Jupyter Notebook dog_app.ipynb, you need to add the following folders and their content from the Udacity workspace as their content is too large to upload them to GitHub.

-* dog_images: Folder with images and breeds of dogs (I downloaded the files from Kaggle using the link: https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip, since there was no download option in the Udacity Workspace to download more than one file at a time.)
+* dog_images: Folder with images and breeds of dogs (I downloaded the folder from https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip, since there was no download option in the Udacity Workspace to download more than one file at a time.)
-* lfw: Folder with photos of humans (I downloaded the files from Kaggle using the link: https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip, since there was no download option in the Udacity Workspace to download more than one file at a time.)
+* lfw: Folder with photos of humans (I downloaded the folder from https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip, since there was no download option in the Udacity Workspace to download more than one file at a time.)
 * bottleneck_features:
     * DogVGG16Data.npz
     * DogXceptionData.npz